-(d) Investments
+(e) Investments

 The System is authorized to invest in eligible investments as approved by the Pension Board as set forth in its investment policy which is approved by City Council.
-Investments of the System shall be in accordance with all applicable laws of the State of Tennessee, specifically the prudent investor rule as set forth in Tenn.
-Code Ann.
-Sec.
-35-14-103.
+Investments of the System shall be in accordance with all applicable laws of the State of Tennessee, specifically the prudent investor rule as set forth in Tennessee Code Annotated Section 35-14-103.
 The System's investments are held by a bank-administered custodial fund.
 Investments held by the System are stated at fair value.
 Many factors are considered in arriving at that fair value and are further explained in Note 5 of the financial statements.
+Purchases and sales of securities, including gain or loss on sales or exchanges, are recorded on a trade-date basis.
+Discounts and premiums on fixed income securities are included in net appreciation in the fair value of investments.
+The effect on the financial statements of not amortizing discounts and premiums is considered immaterial.